-In the software and digital product world, attention is often focused on the initial development phase: new platforms, new features, new releases.
-However, the real complexity — and long-term value — emerges after go-live.
+In the software and digital product world, attention is often focused on the initial development phase.
+However, the real complexity — and long-term value — emerges after go-live, particularly in modern SaaS development.

 This is where Kaizen projects come into play.